danjruth/danjruth.github.io/_pages/research.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Postdoctoral Researcher in the [Coletti Group](https://ifd.ethz.ch/research/group-coletti.html), which is part of the [Institute of Fluid Dynamics](https://ifd.ethz.ch/) at ETH Zurich.
-During my PhD, I studied the dynamics of **gas bubbles** in **turbulence** in the [Deike Lab](https://ldeike.princeton.edu/) at Princeton University, with applications to gas transfer at the ocean surface.
+I am a Postdoctoral Researcher in the [Coletti Group](https://ifd.ethz.ch/research/group-coletti.html), which is part of the [Institute of Fluid Dynamics](https://ifd.ethz.ch/) at ETH Zurich; beforehand I earned my Ph.D. in the [Deike Lab](https://ldeike.princeton.edu/) at Princeton University.

 Broadly, I am interested in **multiphase turbulent flows** and the **experimental and numerical techniques** used to study them.
+<div style="clear: both;"></div>

 ---